yanggautier/exploradome_tangram/README.md

 tortue
 ```

-NOTE: You do not want to have spaces in the class names.
+NOTE: There should be no spaces in the class names.

-- We created a obj.data file.
-We changed the number of classes accordingly, as well as our backup location (this backup folder will serve to save the weights of the model at different iteration times of the training).
-We filled it in like this :
+  A `obj.data` file was created with the following code, including the number of classes, as well as the backup location (this backup folder will serve to save the weights of the model at different iteration times during training):

 ```bash
 classes = 12